Genaimarees/Genai-projects/README.md

-change the github commit changes display in discord" Hello from N8N hi everyone
+jjjchange the github commit changes display in discord" Hello from N8N hi everyone